 Supplement with Holy Basil

 Holy basil/tulsi has powerful antimicrobial properties.
-Basil leaves contain antibacterial and antifungal agents which help prevent acne and pimple breakouts, plus they purify your blood by removing toxins.
+Basil leaves contain antibacterial and antifungal agents that help prevent acne and pimple breakouts, plus they purify your blood by removing toxins.

 Disclaimer: The information contained in this post is general in nature and for informational purposes.
 It is not meant to substitute for the advice provided by your own physician or health care professional.